 Bandages we recommend

 Tip: Hydrocolloid bandages aren’t always labeled that way.
-Look for blister bandages in your pharmacy, and make sure they have “hydrocolloid” listed as an ingredient.
+Look for blister bandages in your pharmacy, and make sure they have “hydrocolloid” mentioned on the box.

 Are you morbidly curious about the scientific term for that thing on your face?
 We’ve got you covered.
-Acne falls in two categories: non-inflammatory and inflammatory.
+Recent evidence shows that acne is an inflammatory process through and through—from tiny clogged pores to larger painful cysts.
 The process begins on a cellular level when excess oil, or sebum, mixes with dead skin cells and bacteria and clogs your pores.

 Okay, so you’ve gotten here and you know we don’t recommend popping pimples.
 But if you must do it, do it like a pro.